 Minnelli identified with the story’s young patient, Stevie, and his quip: “You can’t tell the patients from the doctors.”

-A decade later, when Kirk Douglas told Minnellii about his plan to adapt One Flew Over the Cuckoos Nest to the screen and cast himself in the lead role (eventually played by Jack Nicholson in an Oscar-winning turn), Minnelli was quick to point out that The Cobweb was the first film to show the fine line between sanity and madness, and that at times there really are no differences between the inmates and their therapists, with both sets oif characters being emotionally or mentally troubled.
+A decade later, when Kirk Douglas told Minnellii about his plan to adapt One Flew Over the Cuckoos Nest to the screen and cast himself in the lead role (which was eventually played by Jack Nicholson in an Oscar-winning turn), Minnelli was quick to point out that The Cobweb was the first film to show the fine line between sanity and madness, and that at times there really are no differences between the inmates and their therapists, with both sets of characters being emotionally or mentally troubled.

 Consider the following exchange between a patient and his psychiatrist: “Your’e supposed to be making me fit for a normal life.
 What’s normal?
 Yours?
 If it’s a question of values, your values stink.
 Lousy, middle-class, well-fed smug existence.
 All you care about is a paycheck you didn’t Earn, and a beautiful thing to go home to every night.”

-Unlike other Minnelli’s melodramas, The Cobweb was not popular at the box-office, and the director blamed the studio’s poor and “wrong” marketing of the movie.
+Unlike other Minnelli’s melodramas, The Cobweb was not popular at the box-office.
+The director attributed the failure to the studio’s poor and “wrong” marketing of the kind of movie that it was.

 Did the tale have too many figures (issues and problems) for its own good?
 Lack of genuinely sympathetic characters?
 Stiff and awkward acting from John Kerr?
 A miscast Richard Widmark, who lacked strong chemistry with both his wife (played by Gloria Grahame) and his love interest (Lauren Bacall)?